-Your additional responsibilities as a MoneyGram Agent under this act are detailed further on Page 18 of this resource guide.
+Your additional responsibilities as a MoneyGram Agent under this act are detailed further in this resource guide.

 Your Compliance Program must align with the requirements of these and other government regulations as outlined in this Compliance Resource.

 Office of Foreign Assets Control (OFAC)